 In a study conducted by Chronos and the Observatory on Society and Consumption in 2018, almost 59% of Europeans are interested in MaaS.
 The majority (44%) are interested in facilitating access to public transport.
-35%, interested in finding other ways of move around and to reduce the use of the private car.
-This study, based on 7000 peoples in 4 different countries (France, Spain, the United Kingdom and Germany), shows that Europeans are willing to use other alternatives to move around.
+35%, interested in finding other ways to move around and reducing the use of the private car.
+This study, based on 7000 people in 4 different countries (France, Spain, the United Kingdom and Germany), shows that Europeans are willing to use other alternatives to move around.
 But for this to happen, mobility must be simplified, notably through MaaS.
 While the MaaS market is currently worth 6 billion dollars, it is estimated that it will be worth 200 billion dollars by 2030.
 MaaS is therefore proving to be a buoyant market.
-A market which become essential to the lives of users, more and more urbanised.
+A market that becomes essential to the lives of users, more and more urbanized.

 However, it is important to define MaaS and these different levels.
 Joël Hazan, Nikolaus Lang and Hind El Abassi Chraibi, of the Boston Consulting Group have determined 4 levels of MaaS :

 - Level 1 : “planning”.
 Here, the platforms coordinate the different modes of transport and create an itinerary from the available data.

 - Level 2 : “planning + ticket sales”.
 At this level, in addition to having a personalised itinerary at their disposal, users can book different mobility services.
 The platforms take commissions on each sale.